grafana/xk6-kubernetes/README.md

     xk6 build --with github.com/grafana/xk6-kubernetes
     ```

-    The command creates in your local folder a k6 binary that includes the `xk6-kubernetes` extension.
+    The `xk6 build` command creates a k6 binary that includes the xk6-kubernetes extension in your local folder.
 This k6 binary can now run a k6 test using [xk6-kubernetes APIs](#apis).

 ### Development